-Aurally identify: pitches as higher or lower; rhythms; major and minor chords; intervals up to a major 3rd.
+Aurally identify instruments; rhythms; major and minor chords; intervals up to a perfect 5th.

-Perform as both a soloist and as part of an ensemble on a range of instruments/voice
+Perform as both a soloist and as part of an ensemble on a range of instruments/voice/technology.

-Read basic elements of music notation including dynamics and articulation
+Read basic elements of music notation including dynamics, articulation, repeats, and accidentals.